Fed eyes mixed bag of data as new rate 'regime' nears

-WASHINGTON The U.S. Federal Reserve is meeting with the possibility of an interest rate hike squarely on the table, but with a different issue center stage: Is the worst of 2015 over?
+WASHINGTON The U.S. Federal Reserve is meeting with the possibility of an interest rate hike squarely on the table, but with a different issue centre stage: Is the worst of 2015 over?

 But just as important will be the release of policymakers' individual economic projections, which will strongly hint at whether the Fed intends to hike rates only once this year, or twice - a critical point for markets and others trying to assess the shift to a new "regime" of rising rates.